-I am a postdoctoral researcher at the Stanford Institute for Human-Centered AI working in the Computational Psychology and Well-Being and Fidelity, Adaptation, Sustainability, and Training labs.
-I did my PhD in Psychology at the University of Pennsylvania in the Boundaries of Anxiety and Depression lab.
-I’m part of the World Well-Being Project.
+I am a computational clinical psychologist and postdoc at the Stanford Institute for Human-Centered AI working in the Computational Psychology and Well-Being and Fidelity, Adaptation, Sustainability, and Training labs.
+I did my PhD at the University of Pennsylvania in the Boundaries of Anxiety and Depression lab.
+Iām part of the World Well-Being Project.
 My research has been supported by the National Science Foundation.

 I write about the future of AI and mental heath, including how large language models can improve research and treatment, what needs to happen to do this effectively, and how we will know when these applications are ready to deploy.